-\begin{proof} Let $q\in M$ be the critical point of $f$ and let $B\subset M$ be a geodesic convex neighborhood of $q$ in $(M,g)$.
-Similar arguments to the proof of Theorem~\ref{T-2-5} indicate there exists $s_0\geq0$ such that for any $s\geq s_0$,
+\begin{proof} Let $q\in M$ be the critical point of $f$, and let $B\subset M$ be a geodesic convex neighborhood of $q$ in $(M,g)$.
+Similar arguments to those in the proof of Theorem~\ref{T-2-5} show that there exists $s_0\geq0$ such that for any $s\geq s_0$,

 Since $B\subset M$ is a geodesic convex set in $(M,g)$, one can find a geodesic arc $\gamma$ on $B$ joining the points $\psi_s(p_0)$ and $\psi_s(p_1)$.
 Thus, $p_0,p_1$ are connected by the curve

 which is a geodesic arc in $(M,g_s)$.
 This completes the proof. \end{proof}